Low-Dimensional Behavior of a Kuramoto Model with Inertia and Hebbian Learning: Dissipation and Contraction of the Dynamical System ( )--( )

 A dynamical system $\frac{d\vec{x}}{dt} = f(\vec{x})$ is dissipative if the volume of any fixed region of phase space contracts as a function of time.
 When the divergence $\nabla \cdot f < 0$ is constant, the volume contracts exponentially fast with rate $\nabla \cdot f$.
 Calculating the divergence $\nabla \cdot f$ that is associated with equations (\ref{reduce1})--(\ref{reduce3}) gives

-Therefore, our low-dimensional system is dissipative, with a volume contraction rate of $-\frac{1}{m} - 1$.
-For a dissipative system, all trajectories are eventually attracted to limiting sets of measure $0$ and there are no quasiperiodic solutions.
-However, there may exist periodic solutions.
-We discuss this possibility in Section~\ref{low_dim_section}.
+Therefore, our low-dimensional {transverse} system is dissipative, with a volume contraction rate of $-\frac{1}{m} - 1$.
 We also show that all trajectories of (\ref{reduce1})--(\ref{reduce3}) are eventually confined to a bounded region of phase space.

 \begin{theorem} Suppose that $(\phi(t),\gamma(t),k(t))_{t \geq 0}$ is a trajectory of the dynamical system (\ref{reduce1})--(\ref{reduce3}) and that $(\phi(0),\gamma(0),k(0)) = (\phi_0,\gamma_0,k_0)$.
 It is then the case that for all $\epsilon > 0$, there exists some time $T_{\epsilon} \geq 0$ such that $|k(t)| \leq \alpha+\epsilon$ and $|\gamma| \leq \omega + \alpha + \epsilon$ for all $t \geq T_{\epsilon}$. \end{theorem}